Real Estate Talk:

 In terms of remedy, the buyer can have the seller refund part of the sale price, pay for reparation or, in some cases, the buyer can cancel the purchase and ask for their money back.
 In theory, these remedies are all possible.
 In practice, it is never that easy.
 If the buyer contacts the seller years after the purchase, the seller may refuse the buyer’s demands.
 In this situation, the buyer would have to sue the seller and wait for the judge to decide.
 This process takes time, energy and money.
 However, if the issue is serious, expensive to repair and not the fault of the buyer, then we do what must be done.
 When you sell a house, it must be usable.

-Another reason to sell without warranty is that the house is very old, the seller does not maintain it and believes there may be hidden defects.
+Sellers can choose to sell without warranty, but this causes the property to be sold at a discount, for the buyer to take the risk that the house is in good working order.
 These sellers are prepared to sell without warranty for a lower price for the peace of mind that the buyer will never come back at them.
 Selling without warranty can also take longer to sell.

-Should you have questions or comments, please refer to the comments section at the bottom of the page.
+The information in these articles is a summary.
+Should you have questions, comments or wish to discuss further, please refer to the comments section at the bottom of the page or contact me directly.
 As well, to view past articles, click here.

 State of The Market